joshf/Burden/README.markdown

 * Tasks can be marked as important to highlight critical tasks
 * Overdue tasks are highlighted clearly
 * Tasks can be sorted into categories
-* Themed by Twitter Bootstrap, extra themes available through Bootswatch
+* Choice of light or dark theme
 * Sort and search tasks using DataTables
 * Works well on mobile devices due to a responsive layout
-* Beautiful notifications system via Bootstrap Notify
+* Beautiful notifications system thanks to Bootstrap Notify

 Screenshots:
 ------------